andrewgkew/kong-ai-auto-rollback/README.md

 ### Konnect
 > [!NOTE]
-> Output from this section is TOKEN for env var `KONNECT_ACCESS_TOKEN` from Konnect System Account
+> Output from this section is a TOKEN for env var `KONNECT_ACCESS_TOKEN` from Konnect System Account

 The last service you need an account with is Kong Konnect.
 You can register for a free account here: https://cloud.konghq.com/
 Once you have logged in you will need to create a TOKEN so that the agent can access the APIs.